We envision a world free from cancer.

 Every case of cancer counts…and is counted.

 CPIC operates the Greater Bay Area Cancer Registry as part of the National Cancer Institute's Surveillance, Epidemiology and End Results program and the California Cancer Registry.
 As required by law, the registry gathers data from hospitals and doctors on all cancers diagnosed and treated in nine Bay Area counties.
 This information is used to produce cancer statistics and as a platform for research to understand cancer occurrences and survival.
 Our registry regularly earns Gold Standard Certification by the North American Association of Central Cancer Registries.

 Our educational efforts reach people of all ethnicities and backgrounds.

-Our Community Education team provides important information to cancer survivors, their families, health and medical professionals and others through conferences, publications and websites on many cancer-related topics including employment, patient advocacy, care giving, specific cancers, treatments and breakthroughs.
+Our Community Education team provides important information to cancer survivors, health professionals and others through conferences and publications on many cancer-related topics including employment, patient advocacy, care giving, specific cancers, and treatments.